NFDI4Energy/simulation-service-requirements/use_cases.md

 | **Priority**                     | Medium |
 | **Related Measures**             | M5.2, M5.1 |

-## UC06 - Creation of simulation scenarios
+## UC06 - Creation of co-simulation scenarios
 |||
 |---|---|
 | **Scope/Objective**               | Guide a user through the process of creating a co-simulation based on already chosen components.
 Include tools to automate part of the process. |